 Associate Professor Frank T. Proctor III, Chair

-Professor Mitchell Snay; Associate Professors Lauren Araiza, Adam J. Davis, Catherine L. Dollard, Frank T. Proctor III, Karen Spierling, Megan Threlkeld; Assistant Professors Lauren Hammond, Joanna Tague, Shao-yun Yang; Academic Administrative Assistant Deborah Riley
+Professors Mitchell Snay, Adam J. Davis; Associate Professors Lauren Araiza, Catherine L. Dollard, Frank T. Proctor III, Karen Spierling, Megan Threlkeld; Assistant Professors Joanna Tague, Shao-yun Yang, Adrian Young, Hoda Yousef; Visiting Assistant Professor Catalina Hunt; Academic Administrative Assistant Deborah Riley

 Departmental Guidelines and Goals

-Students who major in history should select an advisor in the department.
-This person will be best prepared to assist students in meeting major requirements and assessing the relationship between their work in history and their future life and career goals.
+Students who major in history should select an advisor in the department who will be best prepared to assist students in meeting major requirements and assessing the relationship between their work in history and their future life and career goals.